 First Nevada Oil Well

-An early attempt for the first Nevada oil well was an 1,890-foot-deep dry hole drilled in Washoe County southwest of Reno in 1907.
+An early attempt for drilling the first Nevada oil well was an 1,890-foot-deep dry hole drilled in Washoe County southwest of Reno in 1907.
 Another well was rumored to have been drilled northwest of town, but details about it and others are rare because drilling permits were not required until 1953.

 Not many Nevada exploration wells were drilled from 1907 to the early 1950s, according to Larry Garside, a research geologist for the Nevada Bureau of Mines and Geology.

 The geologist adds that Nevada’s early twentieth century oil promotional activity coincided with development of the internal combustion engine and a phenomenal growth in the U.S. petroleum industry (see Cantankerous Combustion – First U.S. Auto Show).
-Exploring beyond the Reno area proved fruitless, he reports.
+Exploring beyond the Reno area proved fruitless, he reported.

 A dry hole was drilled by Western Pacific Railroad Company along the tracks near the siding of Sulphur in northwestern Nevada’s Black Rock Desert.
 There was then little reported drilling until the 1920s, when unsuccessful wells were drilled in several areas.